How We Rank Used Cars | How We Rank New Cars

-We rank used cars against each other based on an overall score that that combines the component scores listed below in a weighted-average formula.
+We rank used cars against each other based on an overall score that combines the component scores listed below in a weighted-average formula.
 Critics’ opinions comprise 30% of the overall score.
 The remaining 70% is divided across other components, with weights that are derived from the results of a Used Car Shopping survey performed by U.S. News.

 The components and their weights are as follows:

 - Performance: 11%

 - Interior: 11%